EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * in case of integrated charging circuitry/circuitries, feedback to main MCU about charging status of each charger
 * for external RF module bay support: either JR-micro or JR-nano bay
 * If trainer socket present: in/out connected to hw-PWM capable pins
+* GPIO extenders with I2C and SPI can be used for digital I/O. In case GPIO extenders are used as inputs, the interrupt output of the GPIO extender shall be connected to an input interrupt capable pin of the MCU.
+The interrupt lines of multiple GPIO extenders may be connected to the same pin.
 * SPI flash
 * I2C EEPROM
 * Bluetooth module via UART